Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 ### Initialization
 ___

-To use Ravnur Media Player, initiate a new instance by providing the target element and styles:
+To use the Ravnur Media Player, initiate a new instance by providing the target element and styles:

 HTML
 ```